2011 NECC Coach of the Year

 2012 Newbury Coach of the Year

 Kraig Kupiec enters his eighth season as the Head Coach of the Newbury College baseball program.
-With over 120 career wins, he guided the Nighthawks to the program's first 20-plus win season in the spring of 2012 with a 23-22 overall record.
+With 120 career wins, he guided the Nighthawks to the program's first 20-plus win season in the spring of 2012 with a 23-22 overall record.

-Following a rebuilding season in 2013, the Nighthawks rebounded strong in 2014.
+Following a rebuilding season in 2013, the Nighthawks rebounded strongly in 2014.
 In the second game of the season, junior right-hander Danny Lumb fired the first shutout in program history, an 8-0 shutout against Emerson College in Fort Myers, Fla. on March 2, 2014.
 A few weeks later, he came two outs shy of tossing the program's first no-hitter in a 6-0 road win over Mitchell College on March 22nd before taking the season series, 2-1, against the Mariners with a 4-1 victory at home on March 23rd.

 Offensively, Newbury finished third as a team in on-base percentage posting a team single-season best, .382 OBP.
 In the process, first-year centerfielder Ian Hruniak passed 2012 graduate Patrick Curry registering a staggering .474 on-base percentage from the top of the Nighthawk line-up.